spanner/radiant-reader-extension/README.md

 ## Configuration

-Under multisite Reader adds a few administrative columns to the site table:
+Under multi_site Reader adds a few administrative columns to the site table:

 * reader_layout determines the layout used to present reader pages and defaults to 'Main' or the first layout it finds in that site.
 * `mail_from_name` and `mail_from_address` determine from whom and where the administrative email sent to readers appear to come.
 They default to the name and email address of the owner of the site.

 There are corresponding Radiant::Config entries for single-site installations:

+	reader.layout
 	site.title
 	site.url
 	site.default_mail_from_name